A journey of a thousand miles begins with a single step.

 If it’s not working, be honest with yourself and try something different

 Morgan Hermand-Waiche, Founder & CEO of Adore Me

 Like in every good story—there’s a girl.
 My girlfriend’s birthday was coming up, and I wanted to get her something nice.
 As a French guy, I immediately thought of lingerie.
 I looked online and in stores and quickly found that fashionable lingerie was way outside my budget!
-The bras alone were expensive, so there was no way I could afford a full set of bra and panties.
+The bras alone were expensive, so there was no way I could afford a full set.
 Anything that I could actually afford was outdated, of poor quality, and in a limited size range.
 I couldn’t picture my girlfriend wearing any of it.

 I realized that if I was facing this problem during one shopping session, others must be facing this problem all the time.
 That’s when I decided to look deeper into the US lingerie market: 40% of the market was dominated by a single player that was rolling over the costs of hundreds of prime retail locations to its customers, with even more costs online with high shipping and return fees.
 New collections were launched only four times a year and the newest, sexiest, most fashionable items were available only to women at a very limited size range.